INDIANA REDISTRICTING INITIATIVE/RESOURCES

 Gerrymander Meander 2017

-and ability to learn about and improve the power of a vote.
+to learn about and improve the power of a vote.

 more about how Indiana district lines are drawn for elections.